Darkfalcon2804/c-lang/README.md

-# 🔷 C Language Projects
+# 🔷 C Language Basics

-Welcome to the **C Language Projects Repository**! 🚀 This repository contains various **C programs**, ranging from basic syntax to advanced concepts like data structures and algorithms.
+Welcome to the **C Language Basic Repository**! 🚀 This repository contains various **C programs**, ranging from basic syntax to advanced concepts like data structures and algorithms.

 ## 📁 Project Structure
 ```